pawandeep03/amazon-product-analysis/README.md

 ---

 ## 🏆 Achievement
-This project earned me the **Best Intern Award** during my internship at a startup,
+This project earned me the **Best Intern Award** during my internship .
 recognizing its **business value** and **data-driven approach**.

 ---